-Google’s objective, it seems is to find means to extend human life expectancy and essentially fend off maturing and aging.
+Google’s objective… is to find the means to extend human life expectancy and essentially fend off maturing and aging.

 And therein lies the controversy.
-Whether it’s Google or a high-powered collaboration between NEJM and HBR, everyone is captivated by disease prevention and innovative treatments.
-All the dementia organizations focus on a cure versus investing on how to provide person centered dementia care.
+Whether it’s Google or a high-powered collaboration between NEJM and HBR, everyone is interested in disease prevention.
+And innovative treatments. or interventions to prevent disease.
+All the dementia organizations focus on a cure instead of investing in… how to provide person centered dementia care.

 More on Care versus Cure…

 Now, it’s not that I protest prevention.
-I would love absolutely nothing better than to see a lot of Americans living healthier lives, with more consistent and regular workouts, making better nutritional choices, experiencing less weight problems, and less stress.
+I would love absolutely nothing better than to see a lot of Americans living healthier lives.
+I would love to see people doing: